 Prepare your closing remarks to express gratitude to attendees, sponsors, and volunteers.

-Once you have sorted the details, it’s time to get the raffle tickets.
-You can buy pre-printed tickets or use Zeffy’s 100% free platform to design your raffle tickets.
+Once you have sorted the details, it's time to get the raffle tickets.
+You can buy pre-printed tickets or use Zeffy's free platform to design your raffle tickets.
 Whichever option you choose, make sure each ticket has a unique number to avoid confusion during the draw.

 Seek donations from local businesses, sponsors, and individuals.
-Explain how it will make the event successful—and what you need, whether it's cash, prizes, or services.
+Explain how it will make the event successful — and what you need, whether it's cash, prizes, or services.

 Give recognition during the event and in promotional materials as a thank-you for their support.
 Clearly outline the benefits they'll receive, such as exposure to attendees and positive community recognition.

 These final tickets are declared winners, and each will receive a prize.
-Double-check each ticket against the master list to ensure its accuracy.
+Double-check each ticket against the master list to ensure accuracy.

 Each time they buy back in, you can charge double or triple the initial ticket price.